rescript-lang/rescript-compiler/slides/Haskell_meetup.md

 ---

-# R & B (Facebook Reason and Bloomberg BuckleScript)
+# R & B (Facebook Reason & Bloomberg BuckleScript)

 - Reason is a new interface to OCaml created by the same people who created ReactJS, ReactNative